fhellwig/pkgconfig/README.md

 determines the location of the deployment-specific configuration file.
-For example, if the value of `NODE_CONFIG_DIR` is `/etc` and the value of `NODE_ENV` is `production`, then the following deployment-specific configuration file is loaded *and merged* with the master configuration file in the `config` directory.
+For example, if the value of `NODE_CONFIG_DIR` is `/etc` and the value of `NODE_ENV` is `production`, then the following deployment-specific configuration file is loaded *and merged* with the default configuration file in the `config` directory.

 ```no-highlight